Elricettmueller2/CareerMentor/README.md

-# CareerMentor
+# CareerDaddy

-CareerMentor is an AI-powered career development platform that helps users navigate their professional journey through specialized AI agents.
+CareerDaddy is an AI-powered career development platform that helps users navigate their professional journey through specialized AI agents.
 The platform offers mock interviews, career path recommendations, resume refinement, and application tracking in a mobile-friendly interface.

 ## 🌟 Features